AWinterman/d3-mapping/README.md

 var Mapping = require("d3-mapping")
 ```

-Initialize a new mapping with a scale and an acessor function
+Initialize a new mapping with a scale and an accessor function

 ```js
 x = new Mapping(xScale, xAccessor)